 Upcoming sessions

 UW–Madison’s workforce is its greatest asset.
 Retaining employees is critical to achieving the university’s mission and your team’s success.
 Investing in an employee’s growth demonstrates that you and the organization value the employee.
-This course uses the skill of coaching to dialogue with employees about career development. - EYSM: Documenting Performance
+This course uses coaching skills to facilitate dialogue with employees about career development. - EYSM: Having Career Conversations: A Supervisor’s Guide to Performance and Development